gigamaster/ui-theme-doc/_theme_collection_1/create.md

 ---
 layout: default
-title: Flexbox
+title: Create a Theme
-nav_order: "20"
+nav_order: "30"
-parent: Theme Layout
+parent: Renderer
 ---

 # Child Theme

 This is a child page in Theme Collection 1.

-Flexbox.
+Create a Theme.

 The breadcrumb link above should lead to a page in the same collection.